 Once again, automated cash flow management can optimise your workflows by offering both high-level and low-level analysis of your various expenses, allowing you to zoom in on where your cash is going and the impact this has on your balance sheet.
 This will enable you to make strategic insights by directing your healthy cash flow toward ROI positive channels.

 Lease Equipment Instead of Purchasing

 All businesses rely on equipment and capital assets to operate.
 However, for some companies, it may be more cost effective to lease or rent the equipment as opposed to the sunk cost of acquiring it.
+Leasing equipment may be an easy way to improve your business cash flow over time.
 As companies transition to a dynamic or remote-first work policy, creating a flexible plan can give your business the freedom to periodically reevaluate both your cash flow and budget.

 Before making any decisions, determine the effect that leasing or purchasing is having on your ROI.
 Depending on the numbers, you can either continue leasing or opt to purchase.